ELUVEITIE - Everything Remains (As It Never Was) (2010)

 running the band full-time.
 But this one is not a one-woman show.
 I

-love that it's a band collaboration all the way down, with Chigrel, Ivo,
+love that it's a band collaboration all the way down, with Chrigel, Ivo,

-Anna, and, for the last time, Meri, all being credited as writers.
+Anna, and, for the last time [FUTURE BENJAMIN'S EDIT: Not actually the last time], Meri, all being credited as writers.

 I